monasca/monasca-docker/README.md

     docker build -t monasca/influxdb .

 # Todo
+- Grafana uses the registered endpoint in keystone for a connection to the monasca api.
+This registered endpoint is the ip of the api box which works for all the docker images that can reach that ip but not for any web browser which can't.
+I can manually change the endpoint to a reachable ip to fix grafana but this tends to break the horizon portions.
 - For the monasca/openstack image
   - Add in the agent to this box.
   - Add in other services beside just horizon and keystone